juji/tusd-sws/README.md

 Run benchmarks with: `./benchmark.sh`

 > **Note**: The current setup has tusd downloads disabled for production use.
-For running benchmarks that compare tusd vs static-web-server, temporarily enable tusd downloads by removing `-disable-download` from docker-compose.yml.
+For running benchmarks that compare tusd vs static-web-server, temporarily enable tusd downloads by removing `-disable-download` from docker-compose.yml and disable hooks by removing the hooks volume mount.